Preparation and Apple Slicing Techniques

 Core and slice apples crosswise in any thickness.
 For half circles, halve apples from top to bottom before slicing crosswise.

 Remove the core and cut each apple into eighths.
-Cut each eighth into bite-side pieces or wedges.
+Cut each eighth into bite-size pieces or wedges.

 Halve the apple lengthwise and remove the core.
 Cut lengthwise into pieces or slices.